-THE LAST PICTURE SHOW — CLASSIC FILM PICK
+THE LAST PICTURE SHOW — THE CRITERION COLLECTION

 Sexual initiations steer the narrative map.
 In a town this small, everyone knows everything there is to know about their neighbors.
 By the end every character will become a victim.

 Filmed in McMurtry’s hometown of Acher City, Texas, the black-and-white film opens on the one-stoplight town of Anarene, circa 1951, where dust storms blow dirt into every crevice of the town’s handful of storefronts.

 The place already looks like a ghost town.
 A Hank Williams song plays on Sonny Crawford’s truck radio as he drives down the town’s deserted main street.
 Bogdanovich’s pervasive use of Hank Williams songs — such as “Cold, Cold Heart” and “Kaw-Liga” — inform the social context of his characters’ collective subconscious mind.

 Timothy Bottoms’s Sonny is the co-captain of the town’s feeble high school football team with his best friend Duane (played by Jeff Bridges in his impressive film acting debut).
 Local men verbally harass Sonny about his team’s lack of skill and commitment to the game.

 The boys make out with their respective girlfriends in the back row of the town’s only cinema, the Royal.
 Sonny covets Duane’s beautiful girlfriend Jacy Farrow (Cybill Shepherd).
 Before the night is over Sonny breaks up with his girl.
 Soon Sonny will be sewing his wild oats with Ruth (Cloris Leachman), the unsatisfied wife of the high school basketball coach.